Odhynn/Naerk/content/Gods/Yushan.md

 | `Favored Weapon` | Bladed Scarf |
 | `Domains` | Change, Freedom, Knowledge, Luck, Magic, Time, Travel |
 | `Cleric Spells` | 1st: Illusory Disguise, 2nd: Mirror Image, 4th: Dimension Door |

+> [!quote]
+>“Our self-realization is the most beautiful lie there is.
+I am the most conceited and prime liar.
+Lies are the enemy of stagnation and my self-salvation.
+How could we appreciate the shining beauty of my house of lies,” spoke Yushan, arching his supple back, “if there was always such a house?
+How could we appreciate [[Hansa]] if there was always such a Hansa?”